monde-lointain/simple-tuner/docs/requirements/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 Sound Mode enables users to generate continuous reference tones for aural tuning by selecting a note from a one-octave chromatic range and toggling tone playback on or off.
 The system synthesizes pure sine wave tones at precise frequencies corresponding to 12-tone equal temperament, providing an auditory reference for pitch matching.

 This feature supports musicians who prefer tuning by ear, music educators demonstrating target pitches, and scenarios where visual tuning is impractical.
 The toggle control provides immediate tone activation and deactivation without latency, allowing efficient workflows for quick reference checks.
+Sound Mode maintains the same minimal, professional aesthetic as Meter Mode—controls feel like instrument switches with clear affordances and no decorative animations.

 **Priority:** CRITICAL
 **Stimulus/Response Sequences:**